Straight to the point

 Consumers everywhere are becoming increasingly conscious of the environmental impact of their purchases.
 This is especially true for the fashion industry, which has seen a significant shift towards sustainability and more ethical manufacturing processes.

 As shoppers are demanding more eco-friendly and ethical fashion practices, brands are responding.
 However, with that positive shift also comes a rather unethical practice: greenwashing.
-Greenwashing is a deceptive practice which sees companies making false claims about, or exaggerating, how environmentally friendly their products are.
+Greenwashing is a deceptive practice that sees companies making false claims about, or exaggerating, how environmentally friendly their products are.

 In this blog post, we’ll discuss what greenwashing is and what it looks like in the fashion industry, the negative consequences of greenwashing, and what governments are doing to hold brands accountable.
 We’ll also cover some tips for consumers to spot greenwashed claims in the fashion industry and continue to make responsible choices.